HuitianD/Jump/README.md

 # Jump
 This is a 2D jumping game.
 Player needs to press their mouse or touchpad to let the doodle jump from one platform to another to get scores.
+The Game is designed for experimental use for Brown University, Department of Cognitive and Psychological Sciences, David Levari Lab.

 Functions achieved:
 1. Playable physical features